7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 Using the Unix Philosophy
 1. Make each program do one thing well.
-2. Expect the output of every program to becom the input to another, as yet unknown, program.
+2. Expect the output of every program to become the input to another, as yet unknown, program.

 Daniel Miessler's Web related questions:
-What are thier subdomains?
+What are their subdomains?
 What ports are open?
 Is this IP running a web server?
 Has this site changed?